pgriffel/pacioli/BUILD.md

 ### Building the javascript runtime

-This requires nodejs to be installed.
+This requires nodejs version 18 or above.

 1. Clone the sources

 2. cd src/pacioli-js

+3. npm install

-3. npm run bundle
+4. npm run bundle

-This produces the bundle .js file in the src/pacioli-js/dist directory
+This produces the bundle .js file in the src/pacioli-js/dist directory.
+Copy this file to the test and relevant samples directories to

 ### Building the extension

-This requires nodejs to be installed.
+This requires nodejs version 18 or above.

 1. Clone the sources